leechunsiang/resume-shortlist-assistant/ORGANIZATION_MEMBER_MANAGEMENT.md

 ## Testing

 To test the feature:
-1. Ensure you have the SQL function installed in Supabase
+1. No SQL function installation needed!
-2. Create test users with usernames during signup
-3. Log in as an organization owner/admin
+2. Log in as an organization owner/admin
-4. Navigate to Settings
+3. Navigate to Settings → Team tab
-5. Try adding a member by their username
+4. Try adding a member by their email address
-6. Verify the member appears in the list
+5. Verify the member appears in the list with "pending" status
-7. Test with non-existent usernames (should show error)
+6. Test with invalid email formats (should show error)
-8. Test with duplicate usernames (should show error)
+7. Test with duplicate emails (should show error)
-9. Test as a regular member (should not see "Add Member" button)
+8. Test as a regular member (should not see "Add Member" button)

 ## Troubleshooting

-### "User not found" error
+### "Invalid email format" error
-- Ensure the target user has completed signup with a username
-- Username is case-insensitive but must match exactly
-- User must exist in auth.users table
+- Ensure email follows standard format: user@domain.com
+- No spaces or special characters outside of @ and .

-### "Failed to add member" error
+### "User already a member" error
-- Check Supabase logs for detailed error
+- Check if the email is already in the members list
-- Verify RPC function is installed correctly
+- Email comparison is case-insensitive
-- Check organization_members table permissions

 ### Button not appearing
 - Verify current user's role in organization
 - Check if organization data loaded correctly
 - Ensure user is logged in

-### SQL function not working
-- Run the SQL in Supabase SQL Editor
-- Grant permissions to authenticated role
-- Test function manually: `SELECT * FROM find_user_by_username('testuser')`
+### Member stays "pending"
+- Member will remain pending until they log in/sign up with that exact email
+- This is normal behavior for email-based invitations